-The motor paralysis of facial muscles involves superior and inferior parts of the face on the ipsilateral side ipsilateral facial plegia, decreased secretion of saliva and tears, hyperacusis and ageusia to anterior two-thirds of the ipsilateral part of the tongue in patients with a lesion of the facial nerve motor nucleus or the facial nerve itself--that is, a lower motor neuron lesion--all the muscles on the affected side of the face will be paralyzed
+The motor paralysis of facial muscles involves superior and inferior parts of the face on the ipsilateral side

+Dr. Aiman Al Maathidy

+- ❖ ipsilateral facial plegia,

+- decreased secretion of saliva and tears,

+- hyperacusis and

+- ageusia to anterior two-thirds of the ipsilateral part of the tongue

+Tuesday 27 February 2024

 The part of the facial nucleus that controls the muscles of the upper part of the face receives corticonuclear fibers from both cerebral hemispheres.
-Therefore, it follows that with a lesion involving the upper motor neurons, only the muscles of the lower part of the face will be paralyzed
+Therefore, it follows that with a lesion involving the upper motor neurons, only the muscles of the lower part of the face (Contralateral side) will be paralyzed in patients with a lesion of the facial nerve motor nucleus or the facial nerve itself-that is, a lower motor neuron lesion-all the muscles on the affected side of the face will be paralyzed